grab/engineering-blog/_posts/2020-02-25-returning-storage-space-back-to-our-users.md

 ## Instrumentation to Know Where We Stand

-First things first, we needed to know how much space the Grab App occupies on user device.
+First things first, we needed to know how much space the Grab app occupies on user device.
 So we started using our personal devices.
-We can find this information by opening the phone settings and selecting Grab App.
+We can find this information by opening the phone settings and selecting Grab app.

 <div class="post-image-section"><figure>
   <img src="/img/returning-storage-space-back-to-our-users/image3.jpg" alt="App Settings">